NIfrim/claybrook_rms/README.md

 This project is Laravel based and has been done as part of CSY3013 - Software Engineering course for the University of Northampton.

 This project has laravel homestead as a dependency, so it can be run on any machine using a virtual machine.
+It requires you to have Vagrant and VirtualBox installed on your machine.

 # Instructions for running this project